stefanprobst/remark-excerpt/README.md

 - `maxLength`: truncate text at this length if no `<!-- excerpt -->` comment is found. defaults to 140 characters.
 - `ellipsis`: if text is truncated, add this ellipsis. defaults to "...".
+- `preferWordBoundaries`: truncate at word boundary. defaults to `false`.

 ## Usage in a processor pipeline